jnyinglis/didactic-doodle/README.md

    npm test
    ```
    The suite validates `applyContextToTable`, `projectMeasureValues`, relational metric builders, and the `runRelationalQuery` pipeline.
-3. **Try the CLI demo** (optional) to see both execution paths:
+3. **Try the CLI demo** (optional) to see the relational execution path in action:
    ```bash
    npx ts-node src/semanticEngineDemo.ts
    ```
-   The script prints scalar query output and two relational frames (store × product × year and year × month) so you can observe how metrics join back onto the frame.
+   The script prints two relational frames (store × product × year and year × month) so you can observe how metrics join back onto the frame.

 ## Using the relational engine